Infineon/mbedtls-optiga-trust-x/README.md

-# Infineon OPTIGA&trade; Trust X </br> mbedTLS example integration for ESP32
+# Infineon OPTIGA&trade; Trust X </br> example integration of the mbedTLS for ESP32

 ## Description